-As outlined in detail in Item 1, Legal Proceedings, we are involved in litigation brought against us by our former CFO, Richard J. Klein.
+As described in Part II, Item I of this Quarterly Report on Form 10-Q, we are involved in litigation brought against us by our former chief financial officer, Richard J. Klein.
 Mr. Klein has asserted claims related to an alleged wrongful discharge of his employment and qui tam claims under the Federal False Claims Act related to certain NIH grants.
-Mr. Klein seeks, among other things, damages in an amount to be proven at trial, actual litigation expenses, damages for loss of future earnings and his reasonable attorneys' fees.
-The U.S. government filed a notice of its election to decline intervention in the qui tam claims.
-Thereafter, the court issued an order granting our motion to dismiss the majority of Mr. Klein's qui tam claims for failing to meet statutory requirements, leaving pending only qui tam claims related (1) to our alleged obligations stemming from \$164,000 of grant funds drawn down by nura, inc. prior to our acquisition of nura, inc. in 2006 and (2) to allegations regarding an NIH grant that we previously reported to the NIH and for which the NIH confirmed to us in writing that it was satisfied with our handling of the matter.
+Mr. Klein seeks, among other things, double damages in an amount to be proven at trial, actual litigation expenses, damages for loss of past and future earnings and his reasonable attorneys' fees.
+The U.S. government filed a notice of its election to decline intervention in the qui tam claims, but this election does not prevent Mr. Klein from continuing these claims or his other claims.
+Thereafter, the court issued an order granting our motion to dismiss the majority of Mr. Klein's qui tam claims for failing to meet statutory requirements, leaving pending only qui tam claims related (1) to our alleged obligations stemming from grant funds drawn down by nura prior to our acquisition of nura in 2006 and (2) to timekeeping allegations regarding an NIH grant.
 We are vigorously defending ourselves against Mr. Klein's claims and seek, among other things, our attorneys' fees and costs incurred in defending this action.
-We deny Mr. Klein's allegations and, while we can provide no assurances regarding the outcome of the litigation with Mr. Klein, believe that we have substantial and meritorious defenses to his remaining claims.
-The ultimate financial impact of the lawsuit is not yet determinable.
+Although we deny Mr. Klein's allegations and believe that we have substantial and meritorious defenses to his remaining claims, the outcome of the litigation cannot be assessed with certainty and the ultimate financial impact of the lawsuit is not yet determinable.
 Therefore, no provision for loss, if any, has been recorded in the financial statements.

-Costs associated with defense of the lawsuit filed by Mr. Klein have to date been paid in part, subject to a reservation of rights, by Carolina Casualty Insurance Company (CCIC).
-On February 21, 2012, CCIC filed a complaint for a declaratory judgment against us, our CEO and Mr. Klein seeking a declaration that CCIC owes no duty to indemnify or defend us or our CEO against the allegations raised by Mr. Klein.
-We expect that CCIC will continue to pay defense costs related to the lawsuit while the declaratory judgment action is pending.
-We intend to defend the declaratory judgment action filed by CCIC, and while we can provide no assurances regarding the outcome of the litigation with CCIC, we believe that CCIC is required under the D&O Insurance Policy to pay our defense costs related to the lawsuit filed by Mr. Klein.
+Costs associated with defense of the lawsuit filed by Mr. Klein have to date been paid in part, subject to a reservation of rights, by Carolina Casualty Insurance Company, or CCIC, which was the carrier for our Directors, Officers and Corporate Liability Insurance Coverage that was in place at the time Mr. Klein's employment with us was terminated.
+On February 21, 2012, CCIC filed a complaint for a declaratory judgment against us, our chief executive officer and Mr. Klein seeking a declaration that CCIC owes no duty to indemnify or defend us or our chief executive officer against the allegations raised by Mr. Klein.
+We expect that CCIC will continue to pay a portion of the defense costs related to the qui tam claims in this lawsuit while these matters are pending.
+We intend to defend the declaratory judgment action filed by CCIC, and while we can provide no assurances regarding the outcome of the litigation with CCIC, we believe that CCIC is required under the insurance policy to pay our defense costs related to the lawsuit filed by Mr. Klein.
 The ultimate financial impact of this action is not yet determinable.
 Therefore, no provision for loss, if any, has been recorded in the financial statements.